DinoPy/go-backend-server/taskPropertiesTODO.md

 - [x] Verify tasks are returned with new properties ✅ COMPLETED

 ### Task 9: Verify frontend compatibility
-- [ ] Check that all existing functionality still works
+- [x] Check that all existing functionality still works ✅ COMPLETED
-- [ ] Verify new properties are included in task responses
+- [x] Verify new properties are included in task responses ✅ COMPLETED
-- [ ] Test that null values are handled correctly
+- [x] Test that null values are handled correctly ✅ COMPLETED

 ## Notes
 - All changes are backward compatible